The University of Rhode Island University Libraries joined the Boston Library Consortium in 2016.

 In accordance with University policy, all visitors to the Library must complete the Brown University Library Visitor Request Form and receive approval before entering a Library facility.
 Visitors with ID cards sponsored by a department or program at Brown do not need to fill out the form.

-URI's University Libraries and Salve Regina University's McKillop Library have collaborated on an agreement and procedures to insure on-site borrowing for URI patrons.
+URI's University Libraries and Salve Regina University's McKillop Library collaborated on an agreement and procedures to insure on-site borrowing for URI patrons who are ineligible for CRIARL cards - undergraduate students and graduate students and URI staff.

 Please check your library account before visiting the McKillop Library.
 The McKillop's items will not be checked out to anyone with overdue fines (any amount) and/or overdue items.